donkuri/japanese-resources/README.md

   - [mpv-websocket](https://github.com/kuroahna/mpv_websocket) - A tool to open a websocket from mpv to send subtitles to.
   - [Renji's texthooker-ui](https://github.com/Renji-XD/texthooker-ui) - A great texthooker page using websockets.
   - [exSTATic](https://github.com/KamWithK/exSTATic) - A texthooker page complete with graphs and statistics.
 Uses websockets.
+  - [ShareX](https://getsharex.com/) - Fully-featured screen recording suite that is useful for screenshots and audio recording.

 - Tips and tricks
   - **[Thoughts on immersion](https://donkuri.github.io/learn-japanese/immersion/)** - A collection of thoughts on immersion to help people get into it.
 Written by [kuri](https://github.com/donkuri/).